New Farm

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The New Farm SA2 had a median taxpayer income of $75,998 and an average income of $127,744 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is notably higher than Greater Brisbane's median income of $58,236 and average income of $72,799 during the same period.
-Based on Wage Price Index growth of 9.91% since the financial year 2023, estimated incomes as of September 2025 would be approximately $83,529 (median) and $140,403 (average).
-According to Census 2021 income data, individual earnings in New Farm stood out at the 92nd percentile nationally with a weekly income of $1,220.
-The earnings profile showed that the $1,500 - $2,999 bracket dominated with 29.1% of residents (4,092 people).
-This pattern was similar to regional levels where 33.3% of residents fell within this income range.
-Economic strength was evident through 33.8% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-High housing costs consumed 16.0% of income, but strong earnings placed disposable income at the 70th percentile nationally.
-The area's SEIFA income ranking placed it in the 9th decile.
+The New Farm SA2 shows a median taxpayer income of $75,998 and an average of $127,744 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is exceptionally high nationally, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $83,529 (median) and $140,403 (average) as of September 2025.
+Census 2021 income data shows individual earnings stand out at the 92nd percentile nationally ($1,220 weekly).
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 29.1% of residents (4,092 people), reflecting patterns seen at regional levels where 33.3% similarly occupy this range.
+Economic strength emerges through 33.8% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 16.0% of income, though strong earnings still place disposable income at the 70th percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income